raolivei13/Distributed-Regularized-Deep-Matrix-Factorization/README.md

 ## Paper overview

-This code supports a paper that studies the stability of **consensus-based gradient methods** for a non-convex distributed learning problem: deep matrix factorization (DMF).

-In short, the paper extends classical (centralized) DMF analysis to a **distributed multi-agent setting** with consensus updates and weight-decay regularization.
+The paper extends classical (centralized) DMF analysis to a **distributed multi-agent setting** with consensus updates and weight-decay regularization.
 Its main contribution is a set of **tractable learning-rate conditions** for stable dynamics.
 These conditions depend on:

 - the largest eigenvalue of the Hessian of the regularized loss, and
 - the communication graph topology across agents.

 The experiments in this repository are intended to numerically illustrate and validate those stability claims.

-## What this code is about (short)
+## What this code is about

 The `.py` files in this repository generate synthetic distributed DMF problems and run consensus-based gradient dynamics with regularization, mainly to: